IndigoCurnick/website/blog/2024/2024-03-16/pass_me_a_message.md

-# Pass Me a Message

-Some time ago I wrote an [article on object orientated programming](/blog/i-hate-oo) which I am now not particularly proud of.
+Some time ago I wrote an [article on object orientated programming](/blog/2022-02-06/i-hate-oo) which I am now not particularly proud of.
 I think that article was poorly researched, and didn't work adequately to define what "object orientation" is.
 In this article I want to deeply explore what an "object" is, and what it means to program in an "object orientated" style, rather than functional or imperative.

 First, why do we need to go through the effort of defining "object orientation"?
 Unfortunately, it's a term that's gone through quite a lot of semantic broadening.
 Semantic broadening is the process by which a term accumulates new meanings as times goes on.
 The issue with this is it makes debates on these subjects rather challenging - I might say "object orientation" and mean one thing, while you say "object orientation" and mean another.